Vaibhavdev309/ai-appointment-scheduler/README.md

 *   [ ] **Short screen recording**: A video demonstrating the endpoints working with sample inputs (text, base64 image, file upload).

 ---

-This comprehensive structure and updated code should set you up for a highly professional and well-evaluated project!
-Remember to replace placeholder values like `YOUR_GEMINI_API_KEY_HERE` and `yourusername` in the `README.md` and `.env` file.